Jump to ↓

 After the initial plan is set in motion, metrics like average wait time, AHT, and FCR should be carefully monitored.
 Customer insights should be regularly collected to track CSAT and Net Promoter Scores.
 As better data comes in, the plan should be continually refined and improved.

-Here are some unified CX best practices to keep in mind:
+Here are some unified CX best practices to keep in mind during the process:

-• Create comprehensive customer profiles that include information such as purchase history, inquiry, service history, etc. to ensure that customers don’t need to repeat these details
+• Create comprehensive customer profiles that include CRM system information such as purchase history, inquiry, service history, etc. to ensure customers don’t need to repeat these details

 • Encourage open team and inter-department communication and eliminate silos so that employees stay on the same page